Pieloth/ASUS-G713PV-fix/README.md

 >
 > In this case, reboot at the end will no be proposed
 ## Known issues - To be digged further
 1. USB ports.
 Changing USB ports while in sleep mode or hibernation may lead to issues on next power up and sleep.
-To be analyzed further, but Microsoft already states (on the Fast Startup option comment) that Fast Startup may cause USB issues...
+To be analyzed further, but more or less known issue Fast Startup with USB...
 2. Black logon screen sometimes appear, less than before.
 Need further analysis, but difficult to reproduce
-3. Using G-Helper "Optimized" mode, when changing from "Standard" to "Eco", a long 60s timeout is hit, so G-Helper window and "Silent mode" message stay on screen, and disappear at the end of timeout with no other impact
+3. Using G-Helper, when selecting "Optimized" mode, a long 60s timeout is hit, so G-Helper window and "Silent mode" message stay on screen, and disappear after a minute with no other impact
 ## Todo
 1. Add a rollback procedure, in case needed, with default Windows 11 registry values